 Disable Windows 10 Updates Completely

 Alternatively, you can completely Disable Windows Updates Download and installation by Disable the Windows services.
-For this press Win + R, Type services.msc and hit the enter key.
-Now scroll download and look for Windows update service.
-Double click on it change the startup type Disable and stop the service next to service status as shown below image.
+For this press Win + R, type services.msc and hit the enter key.
+Now scroll down and look for Windows update service.
+Double click on it change the startup type Disable and stop the service next to the service status as shown below image.

-These are some tweaks to Delay Windows 10 October 2018 update, Disable Windows 10 Automatic update installation etc. I hope you find this helpful, have any query, suggestion feel free to comment below.
-Also, Read 3 effective solutions to fix 100% disk usage in windows 10
+These are some tweaks to Delay the Windows 10 update, Disable Windows 10 Automatic update installation etc. I hope you find this helpful, have any query, suggestion feel free to comment below.